+A nurse paralegal is a specialized occupation within the nursing field and one of the fastest-growing occupations in nursing.
 For many, a career in nursing consists of being an RN, working at a hospital or private practice, and simply helping people in need.
-There are, however, a number of specialized occupations within the nursing field itself.
-One of the fastest growing occupations in this field is that of the Nurse Paralegal.
+There are, however, several specialized occupations within the nursing field itself.
+One of the fastest-growing occupations in this field is the Nurse Paralegal.

 What Exactly is a Nurse Paralegal?

 A nurse paralegal combines their acquired medical knowledge with that of their acquired legal knowledge.
 A nurse paralegal is a person who has typically worked many years at a nursing job as well as having completed an accredited paralegal certification course and, as a result of their experience, can understand and explain certain areas in both the medical and legal fields.

 This is a much-needed and sought-after skill as the technical jargon of both fields can sometimes be challenging to understand for those not familiar with the aspects of each area.
 This specialized occupation also comes in very handy when working with those who have no experience whatsoever with the legal or medical professions and what they may entail.
 An example may be private citizens involved in a workman’s compensation claim.

 A nurse paralegal has many responsibilities.
 For instance, nurse paralegals can be called as expert witnesses in legal cases about the medical field.
 These may include cases such as workman’s compensation claims, malpractice suits, or those involving injuries to one or more persons through accidents or negligence.

 The nurse paralegal is beneficial in these situations because they can adequately answer medical questions.
 In addition, they can respond so that the judge and legal teams involved can better understand the information as it can be explained to them by way of the legal terms they have become accustomed to.